oliviawestmacottssw/SSW.Rules.Content/rules/sem---do-you-use-microsoft-advertising-formerly-known-as-bing-ads/rule.md

     - Reach millions of people on MSN, Microsoft Outlook, Microsoft Edge and our syndicated partner sites, with more to come.
     - Boosted performance, powered by artificial intelligence
     - AI and machine learning help guide ad selection and relevancy matching, along with pricing, click and conversion prediction to help deliver the best marketing ROI.
-    - Performance tracking is easy​
+    - Performance tracking is easy
-    - Use the same Microsoft Advertising tools, reports and analytics to monitor your campaign performance.​
+    - Use the same Microsoft Advertising tools, reports and analytics to monitor your campaign performance.

 ### Importing from Google Ads

-​Follow these steps to import:
+Follow these steps to import:

 1. In Microsoft Advertising, click Import Campaigns, and then click Import from Google Ads.
-2. If you have imported from Google Ads in the past 90 days, you will see a table that shows you the Date/Time and Google Ads account that was imported along with.​
+2. If you have imported from Google Ads in the past 90 days, you will see a table that shows you the Date/Time and Google Ads account that was imported along with.
-3. ​Click Sign in to Google.
+3. Click Sign in to Google.
 4. Enter your Google Ads sign-in information, click **Sign in**.
 5. Select the Google Ads campaigns you want to import, then click **Continue**.
 6. Under **Choose Import Options**, do the following: